With Jaine’s help, we’ve produced three Owly Dave CDs and a Whistling Paddy & Owly Dave CD.

-Since 2012 I have written over 50 songs, most of which you can find on my YouTube channel.
+Since 2012 I have written over 60 songs and instrumentals, most of which you can find on my YouTube channel.

 Here’s some of my recent songs on YouTube: